Commute to a job in Sweden

 This information is for EU/EEA citizens only

 When you start working in Sweden, you must pay income tax in Sweden.
 Therefore, you must register with the Swedish Tax Authority, Skatteverket.
 You do not need to have a Swedish personal number to work in Sweden, but you must acquire a coordination number.
-You get a coordination number by applying for Swedish taxation from the Swedish Tax Authority.
+A Swedish coordination number is your access to several services and is used to verify your identity.

 If you are a daily commuter between Denmark and Sweden and have not lived in Sweden previously you should register for special income tax for non-residents (SINK).